-If you go online, you’re certain to come across a horror story (or two or three) about an incompetent plumber who either didn’t solve a plumbing problem correctly the first time or made it worse.
+If you go online, you’re sure to find a horror story (or two or three) about an incompetent plumber who either didn’t solve a plumbing problem correctly the first time or made it worse.
 Or – perhaps the plumber fixed the problem but then surprised the unhappy individual who hired them with an unexpectedly large charge.
 When this happens, it’s generally because the person who hired the plumber didn’t do their homework before bringing them in to fix their plumbing issue.

-In other words, they didn’t ask the necessary questions before hiring the plumber, and as a result, they couldn’t trust him or her.
-Listed below are the top questions to ask a plumber prior to hiring them to fix your commercial or residential plumbing issues.
+In other words, they didn’t ask the necessary questions before hiring the plumber, so they couldn’t trust him or her.
+Listed below are the top questions to ask a plumber before hiring them to fix your commercial or residential plumbing issues.

 This one is essential.
 A plumbing company should carry liability insurance with sufficient coverage to cover any potential loss to the property they are working on.